 Strategically focused on identifying small molecule drugs that have a proven history of efficacy

-Lantern’s AI-enabled approach identifies abandoned or shelved small-molecule drugs that have a proven history of safety, some of which have shown efficacy in clinical trials.
-Lantern develops each drug in its pipeline by using an efficient and thorough workflow to advance each drug to become a precision medicine treatment to the patient quickly and at a low cost.
+Lantern’s AI-enabled approach identifies abandoned or shelved small-molecule drugs that have a proven history of tolerability, some of which have shown efficacy in clinical trials.
+Lantern develops each drug in its pipeline by using an efficient and thorough workflow to advance each drug to become a precision medicine treatment for the patient.
 Lantern’s development workflow includes pre-clinical studies where drug efficacy and gene signatures are identified through strategic collaborations with some of the top academic institutions and clinical translational centers in the world.
-Using this collaborative and innovative approach, Lantern is ensuring that each of the drugs in its pipeline is being developed to treat the right patients with the right drug.
+Using this collaborative and innovative approach, Lantern’s strategy is to assure that each of the drugs in its pipeline is being developed to treat the right patients with the right drug.

 Lantern Pharma Oncology Drug Portfolio

 Mechanism of Action

 LP-100 was first developed by MGI Pharma and later in collaboration with global pharma company, Eisai.
 LP-100 has shown strong clinical anti-tumor activity against a 10-12% of patients with multidrug resistant advanced prostate cancer with notable resolution of bone metastases.
 Lantern’s process was to uncover a genomic signature that determines potential responders, develop suitable preclinical data, and successfully out-license it to Oncology Venture (a European Biotech) in 18 months.
 LP-100 is currently in an active phase II clinical trial in in AR-targeted and Docetaxel-pretreated metastatic castration-resistant prostate cancer (mCRPC) patients.

 Mechanism of Action